Procrastination, feeling that you ‘must’

 If ‘having to’ hadn’t gotten charged with such a gruesome feeling, then ‘having to’ probably would have been less of a problem.
 Because the feeling determines the value of the concept.
 Unconscious emotions largely control how we deal with ‘all’ concepts in our daily lives.
 ‘Love’ is a concept, ‘relationship’, ‘getting married’, ‘success’, ‘failure’, and so on, are all concepts.
 And these concepts are neutral in themselves and essentially meaningless.
 However, through the experiences you have had with the concept, the concept has acquired a charge.
 We know that charge as emotion.
 And it is precisely this emotion that determines which decisions you make!

 Do you want to discover what the latest neuro-scientific knowledge can teach you about how to change unconscious emotions?
 Or do you want to get out of your own procrastination, fear of failure or relationship problems?
-Mail me to schedule an appointment or ask about the new training: The neuroscience of emotion.
+Mail me to schedule an appointment go to the new training page: Relation Emotion Therapy and Coaching for the more about this subject.